Category management: Definition, benefits, and role in effective promotion planning

 Customer-Led Category Management- icon

-Data-driven Promotions:
+Data-driven promotions:

 Category management is all about processing data to make category-centric decisions, unlocking valuable insights that inform targeted promotions and maximize their effectiveness.
 Particularly, this process generates valuable insights (customer segmentation, product relationships, etc) that can be leveraged to craft promotions with laser precision.